 Holding an Australian bank account

 Or in some cases being employed in a certain profession.

 You may also need to provide a cash deposit to reduce your loan amount.

 How to apply for a personal loan as a temporary resident

 Consider your budget

 Before applying for a personal loan you need to consider how much you can reasonably afford to borrow.
-Use a personal loans repayment calculator to work out the cost of a potential loan and what your repayments could look like.
-You may improve your chances of being approved for a personal loan by only applying for an amount you can comfortably afford to repay.
+Using a personal loans repayment calculator helps you work out the cost of a potential loan and what your repayments could look like.
+You can improve your chances of being approved for a personal loan by only applying for an amount you can comfortably afford to repay.

 If you’re a temporary resident living in Australia and you haven’t previously applied for a loan, you won’t have a credit history and lenders won’t be able to access your overseas credit history.
 You should factor this in when applying for a personal loan as it could make it more difficult for you to get approved for a loan.

 You may have to supply additional documentation to prove you’re a responsible and trustworthy borrower, such as the examples listed above.

 A competitive interest rate can make a world of difference to the overall cost of your personal loan.
 Your interest rate is determined by many factors, including your risk as a borrower and whether you take out a secured or unsecured personal loan.
 You may potentially have to pay a higher interest rate because you have fewer personal loan options to choose from and because the lender may view you as a riskier borrower due to your residency status.